Heisei era: Events

 The population of Japan peaked at 128 million in 2010.
 This was Japan's biggest population in history.
 It declined due to a low birthrate in the following years.

-In July 2010, The JSDF's first postwar overseas base was established in Djibouti, Somalia.
+In July 2010, The JSDF's first postwar overseas base was established in Djibouti.

 In December 2010, Japan's 2010 National Defense Program Guidelines changed its defense policy from a focus on the former Soviet Union to China.

 In 2011, the economy of China became the second largest in the world.
 Japan's economy descended to the world's third largest by nominal GDP.

 In 2011, a sumo tournament was cancelled for the first time in 65 years over a match fixing scandal.

 In March 2011, the Tokyo Skytree 634.0 m became the tallest tower in the world. and the second tallest structure in the world after the Burj Khalifa.

 On 11 March 2011 at 2:46 p.m., Japan was hit by the Tōhoku earthquake of a magnitude scale of 9.0, the strongest recorded earthquake in its history, affecting places in the three regions of Tohoku, Chubu and Kanto in the northeast of Honshu, including the Tokyo area.
 A tsunami with waves of up to 10 meters (32.5 feet) flooded inland areas several kilometers from shore, causing a large number of considerable fires.
 The epicenter of the quake lay so close to coastal villages and towns that thousands could not flee in time despite the tsunami warning system, and also, Fukushima Daiichi Nuclear Power Plant and three other nuclear power plants, serious problems occurred with the cooling systems, ultimately leading to the most serious case of radioactive contamination since the Chernobyl disaster (see Fukushima Daiichi nuclear disaster), as well as ongoing electric power shortages.
 Following the earthquake, for the first time, the Emperor addressed the nation in a pre-recorded television broadcast.

-In August 2011, Naoto Kan resigned, and Yoshihiko Noda became Prime Minister.
+In August 2011, Naoto Kan resigned, and Yoshihiko Noda became prime minister.
 Later that year Olympus Corporation admitted major accounting irregularities.
 (See Tobashi scheme.)
-Noda pushed for Japan to consider joining the Trans-Pacific Strategic Economic Partnership, but was defeated in an election in 2012, being replaced by Shinzō Abe.
+Noda pushed for Japan to consider joining the Trans-Pacific Strategic Economic Partnership, but was defeated in an election in 2012, being replaced by Shinzo Abe.

-In December 2012, Abenomics policies are enacted to handle the consequences of the Lost Decade and Japan's aging demographic crisis.
+In January 2013, Shinzo Abe's government introduced economic reforms in response to the consequences of the Lost Decade and Japan's aging demographic crisis.

 In the first half of 2014, The Toyota became the biggest automaker in the world selling 5.1 million vehicles in the six months ending 30 June 2014, an increase of 3.8% on the same period the previous year.
 Volkswagen AG recorded sales of 5.07 million vehicles.